 As a third-generation Chinese Canadian, one that is very well connected to Chinatown, Robert’s knowledge goes far beyond the kitchen.
 For years he has sat on the Chinese Canadian Historical Society of BC and is now a part of the Chinatown Revitalization Committee.
 This type of inside knowledge really sets A Walk Around Chinatown apart from other food tours in the city.
 It truly is a cultural and culinary experience hosted by someone with in-depth knowledge of not only the area but the role Chinese immigrants played Vancouver‘s development as well.

-Robert filled us in with the significance of the design and pointed out the smallest details that there’s no way you would pick up on your own.
+Robert filled us in on the significance of the design and pointed out the smallest details that there’s no way you would pick up on your own.
 The value of a Wok Around Chinatown was well justified in this guided tour alone, and I hadn’t even popped a dumpling in my mouth yet.

 Walking up an Appetite

-From the Dr. Sun Yat-Sen Classical Gardens, our Wok Around Chinatown tour continued past several significant highlights.
+From the Dr Sun Yat-Sen Classical Gardens, our Wok Around Chinatown tour continued past several significant highlights.
 Like my misunderstanding of the Gardens, some of these sites I have passed hundreds of times without appreciating what was in front of me.
 One of which was the iconic Sam Kee Building.

 Sam Kee Building